-- 1. Turn on electric power to the dryer.

-- a.
-Open ALL shut-off valves.

-- 2. Refer to the Operating Instructions for starting your particular model dryer.

-When a gas dryer is first started (during initial start-up), the burner has a tendency not to ignite on the first attempt.
+- 1. Turn on electric power to the dryer. - a.
+Open ALL shut-off valves (for Gas Models and Steam Models ONLY) - 2.
+Refer to the Operating Instructions for starting your particular model dryer. - a.
+Gas Models - 1) When the dryer is first started (during initial start-up), the burner has a tendency not to ignite on the first attempt.
 This is because the gas supply piping is filled with air, so it may take a few minutes for this air to be purged from the lines.